platonvin/lum/README.md

     - on Linux, GLFW will ask you to install multiple different packages, but you can do it in advance:\
      `sudo apt install libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config build-essential`

+ - There is `unity.cpp` file, that includes every used source file.
+You can use it for your own unity (single translation unit) build - just include `lum/unity.cpp` in your own

-Alternatively, you can [download](https://github.com/platonvin/lum/releases) pre-built version for Windows
+You can also [download](https://github.com/platonvin/lum/releases) pre-built demo for Windows

 ## Engine frame overview
 ```mermaid